Why Marry in the Catholic Church?

 If you and/or your fiance(e) is Catholic, you are expected to marry in a Catholic church unless you have received permission to marry elsewhere.
 But marrying in a church is much more than an obligation.
 It’s an opportunity to hold a celebration that is joyful and meaningful, one that can have a positive impact on the rest of your married life.

-The focal point of any wedding ceremony is the exchange of vows.
-The vows are not simply a ritual that defines the relationship of two people in love.
+The focal point of any wedding ceremony is the exchange of consent, often called the wedding vows.
+The promises are not simply a ritual that defines the relationship of two people in love.
 They are much more.
 They are a sacred pact through which the spouses embrace each other and, together, embrace Christ as their partner.
 The pledge they make is unbreakable because through their union with Christ they participate in the unbreakable pact between God and humanity: the covenant that was sealed in the death and resurrection of Jesus.

 A permanent commitment is an inherent attribute of the marital relationship.
 All couples who marry want their marriage to last a lifetime.
 Researchers tell us that the presence of an irrevocable commitment contributes to the happiness of the spouses.
 Linda Waite and Maggie Gallagher, the authors of The Case for Marriage, write: “Having a partner who is committed for better or for worse, in sickness and in health, makes people happier and healthier.”